statecouncil/tf-bamf/INSTALLATION.md

 See `README.md` as well as their respective readme files for information on what they contain.

-**I recommend that you use the VPK version of each pack EXCEPT the Extra Assets pack, which is intended to be packed into the map.**
+**I recommend that you use the VPK version of each pack EXCEPT the Extra Materials pack, which is intended to be packed into the map.**

 ## FGD, Radshadowman and Propper support

 *Requires `VPKs/BAMF FGD Assets`.*

 1. Paste the content of the `FGD` directory into `Team Fortress 2/bin`.
 Do NOT paste it into `Team Fortress 2/tf/bin`.
-2. In Hammer, open *Tools -> Options...*, remove the existing Game Configurations, then add `tf-brokk.fgd` as the only new one.
+2. In Hammer, open *Tools -> Options...*, remove all existing Game Configurations, then add `tf-brokk.fgd` as the **only** new one.
 3. *(Optional)* Open `Team Fortress 2/tf/bin/tf-bamf.fgd` in the text editor of your choice and adjust the options at the start of the document.
 This should not be necessary for most users.

 See `FGD/radshadowman/RadShadowMan_readme.txt` for more information on how to enable textureshadows on all static props.

-## Coming soon: Compilepal presets
+## This pack is still in alpha.
+Please report any issues to Brokk on Discord or make an issue on GitHub.
+Thank you for your support!